joelong01/secret-sample/README.md

 ```sh
     # shell code
 ```
->This script starts off just defining some functions for echoing text to the console in various colors.
+>This script starts off defining some functions for echoing text to the console in various colors.
 These are used to make the interactions easier to understand.

 ```sh
 #!/bin/bash